ImNotPablosKi/ImNotPablosKi/README.md

 * Currently looking into modding stuff and frame data.
 * I speak both English and Spanish fluently (although im learning Japanese rn)
 * If you have ANY problem with the way i am or behave, please say it.
 Every day is an opportunity to improve.
 * I have no enemies.
-I'm always chill, with anyone, regardless of political views or anything really.
+I'll always chill with anyone, regardless of political views or anything, really.
 * I hate the antichrist.

 ## Hobbies: